 These are cystic swellings commonly found around the wrist or at the base of the fingers.
 This is due to degenerative changes of the joint capsule resulting in a cyst formation at these joints.

 These are swelling commonly seen over the dorsal or volar aspect of the wrist and sometimes at the base of the fingers.
 They are generally painless but pressure on these cysts may cause discomfort.
 These cysts appear to be very hard and patients do occasionally note that the size of these swellings change i.e. it may grow or even disappear completely.
-The important thing is that these cysts are NOT MALIGNANT but may be an early indication of a joint condition.
+The important thing is that these cysts are not malignant but may be an early indication of a joint condition.
 Diagnosis of this condition is based on history and clinical examination.
-X-Rays maybe be indicated to assess the joints around the cyst.
+X-rays may be required to assess the joints around the cyst.

-In majority of the cases, if the cyst is asymptomatic, no treatment is necessary.
+In most cases, if the cyst is asymptomatic, no treatment is necessary.
 We do recommend surgical excision if the cysts cause pain or discomfort or are increasing in size.

 If you would like to learn more about the treatment and the possible outcomes, feel free to inquire here.